esugmbh/mobilecontrol2-sdk/README.md

 The **Mobile Control II SDK** provides access to the throttle, keys and LEDs.

+Current Version: 1.0

 ## Installation

-Install the SDK to your local maven repository

-    gradlew install

-Use the SDK:

-Add the local maven repository to your build.gradle `repositories` section:

-      mavenLocal()
+1. Open the `build.gradle` file of your application.

-Add the SDK to the dependencies:
+2. Add the SDK to the `dependencies` section:

+    dependencies {
+        ...
-    compile: 'eu.esu.mobilecontrol2:mobilecontrol2-sdk:1.0'
+        compile 'eu.esu.mobilecontrol2:mobilecontrol2-sdk:1.0'
+    }

 ## Usage

-Checkout the Mobile Control II SDK Sample application.
+Checkout the <a href="https://github.com/esugmbh/mobilecontrol2-sdk-sample">Mobile Control II SDK Sample application</a>.

+## License

+Licensed under the MIT License